FAU-Analytical-Paleo/rr-rstudio-git/02_github_classroom.md

     course-name-2020).
 Within this folder, I would recommend a folder titled lectures, as well a folder title homework.

-Here is a basic illustration of how my directory structure looks for a class titled Advanced Biostatistics Lab taken in Fall 2017 at Johns Hopkins.
+Here is a basic illustration of how my directory structure looks:

     Users
     │